How to Start a Business in Idaho:

 The filing fee for registering a business name in Idaho is $25.00, registering an LLC or a corporation costs $100.00, and registering a partnership costs $100.00 plus the $25.00 DBA fee.

-What permits do I need to start a business in Idaho?
+What permits do I need when starting a business in Idaho?

 Most businesses do not need a state business license to operate in Idaho but may need city or county licenses and permits, as well as professional licenses.
 You can use the Idaho Business Wizard to check if your business requires any licenses or permits.